inzobeenzo/bipedal-walker-rl/README.md

   Exploratory notebook with alternative RL approaches and preliminary ideas that were used in the final model.

+## Notes
+  Model worked in normal environment, but failed in hardcore.

 ## Requirements

 - Python 3.9+